-I got married in August and, I'll admit it, I'm still slightly obsessed with reliving my own wedding day.
+I got married in August, and - I'll admit it - I'm still slightly obsessed with reliving my wedding day.
 But I don't think my friends want to reminisce anymore about the miraculously sunny hillside ceremony or the super rockin' dance party at the reception.
-I can't really turn to my husband either, the only other person as emotionally invested in my wedding as I, because he's 9,000 miles away in Vietnam.
+I can't really turn to my husband either, the only other person as emotionally invested in my wedding as I am, because he's 9,000 miles away in Vietnam.
 After the big to-do, which we spent a year planning long-distance, he's back living and working in Saigon and I'm back in Manhattan - living with my grandmother.
 Talk about a letdown.

-It wasn't until I received an e-mail from a friend that I realized there was a name for what I was going through; the e-mail read in part: "Hope you're not too deep into the wedding blues (the depression you get after the wedding is over, that no one really tells you about)."
+It wasn't until I received an e-mail from a friend that I realized there was a name for what I was going through.
+It read, "Hope you're not too deep into the wedding blues (the depression you get after the wedding is over, that no one really tells you about)."
 Bingo.
+(See the Year in Health, from A to Z.)

 Postnuptial depression may not be a clinical diagnosis, but it has entered the lexicon of marriage in the past few years, and newly hitched couples will tell you it's real.
-The blues typically hit early in married life, psychiatrists say, as newlyweds begin recognizing that expectations of how their partner or relationship will change post-wedding are unrealistic.
-Worse, once the Big Day has come and gone, couples are suddenly forced to step out of their much-cherished, and often long-lived, "bride" or "groom" spotlight and just get on with real life.
+The blues typically hit early in married life, psychiatrists say, as newlyweds begin recognizing that expectations of how their partner or relationship will change postwedding are unrealistic.
+Worse, once the Big Day has come and gone, couples are forced to step out of their much-cherished and often long-lived "bride and groom" spotlight and just get on with real life.

-Dr. Michelle Gannon, a San Francisco psychologist who conducts the weekend workshop Marriage Prep 101 with her husband Patrick, says there's been an uptick lately in the number of recently married couples who enroll to deal with their post-wedding doldrums.
-Newlyweds often blog about it, while brides-to-be fret over the anticipation of it, on websites like TheKnot.com.
+Dr. Michelle Gannon, a San Francisco psychologist who conducts Marriage Prep 101, a weekend workshop, with her husband Patrick, says there's been an uptick lately in the number of recently married couples who enroll to deal with their postwedding doldrums.
+Newlyweds often blog about it, while brides-to-be fret over the anticipation of it on websites like TheKnot.com.
 Therapists say most people experience at least some minor disappointment as they settle into a new marriage, but 5% to 10% of newlyweds suffer strong enough remorse, sadness or frustration to prompt them to seek professional counseling.

 Emily Summerhays, 30, felt regret immediately after her 2002 wedding ceremony.
 She found herself crying even as she said goodbye to guests at the reception.
 "It was sort of buyer's remorse - 'What did I just do?
-This is really permanent,'" she worried.
-That feeling of losing one's selfhood can be overwhelming, especially when it's coupled with the sense of duty to do everything as a pair, says Dr. Jane Greer, a marriage and family therapist based in New York City who has taught a seminar called Are You Ready for Commitment?
-"It's a question of how prepared you are to become 'we,'" she says.
+This is really permanent,' " she recalls.
+That feeling of losing one's selfhood can be overwhelming, especially when it's coupled with a sense of duty to do everything as a pair, says Dr. Jane Greer, a marriage and family therapist based in New York City who has taught a seminar called "Are You Ready for Commitment?"
+Greer says: "It's a question of how prepared you are to become 'we.' " (See pictures of the busiest wedding day in history.)